-- 3 Construction to Permanent excludes attached condos and co-ops - 4 Manufactured homes: - a) Must meet requirements in Section 2.2.14; and - b) If > 95% LTV, then limited to MH Advantage® or CHOICEHome® properties; and must be submitted to National MI for nondelegated underwriting review (ineligible for delegated underwriting). - 5 Maximum Loan Amounts for AK and HI are \$1,089,300 (1 unit) and \$1,394,775 (2 units) - 6 For 1-unit Primary Residences with CLTVs > 97%, in addition to the first mortgage loan meeting the agency and National MI's AUS overlay requirements, the subordinate financing must also meet the requirements of Fannie Mae's Community Seconds® or Freddie Mac's Affordable Seconds® program, as applicable. - 7 Representative FICO using middle/lower method is required for underwriting and pricing purposes. - 8 MI premium must be included in DTI for underwriting eligibility purposes and may be excluded from DTI for pricing purposes.
+- 4 Manufactured homes: - a) Must be multi-wide and meet requirements in Section 2.2.14; and - b) If > 95% LTV, then limited to MH Advantage or CHOICEHome properties; and must be submitted to National MI for non-delegated underwriting review (ineligible for delegated underwriting). - 5 Maximum Loan Amounts for AK and HI are \$1,149,825 (1-unit), \$1,472,250 (2-unit), \$1,779,525 (3-units) and \$2,211,600 (4-units) - 6 For 1-unit Primary Residences with CLTVs > 97%, in addition to the first mortgage loan meeting the agency and National MI's AUS overlay requirements, the subordinate financing must also meet the requirements of Fannie Mae's Community Seconds or Freddie Mac's Affordable Seconds program, as applicable. - 7 Representative FICO using middle/lower method is required for underwriting and pricing purposes. - 8 MI premium must be included in DTI for underwriting eligibility purposes and may be excluded from DTI for pricing purposes. - 9 Minimum 6 months reserves (PITIA) for 3-4 units